hannahbarrongithub/Abaqus-Plug-in-for-Inserting-Zero-Thickness-Cohesive/README.md

 8. Select the "add pore pressure nodes" option to insert the pore-pressure cohesive elements and create a pore-pressure node (intermediate node) set “PorePressure Midnodes”.

+Notices:
-Notices: if cohesive elements are not on the boundaries(interfaces), you can insert elements only once for the origin part.
+1. If cohesive elements are not on the boundaries(interfaces), you can insert elements only once for the origin part.

+2. The original part must be meshed with linear elements.

+3. The node number and element number must be labeled  from one and be successive.
+(Renumbering in mesh module when necessary) .

+4. There should be no public nodes between the inclusion sets.
+Otherwise, some error insertion may happen without notification.
+If you have to do this, please contact the author for help.

 More details can be found at
 https://abaquscohesiveelementplugin.quora.com/An-ABAQUS-Plug-in-for-Generating-Cohesive-Elements